satijalab/seurat-wrappers/docs/fasttopics.md

 [fastTopics](https://github.com/stephenslab/fastTopics) Seurat wrapper
 to analyze a Seurat data set.
-This vignette is only intended to introduce the basic fastTopics interface for Seurat objects—for background and practical guidance on analysis of single-cell RNA-seq data using a topic model, please see the [fastTopics vignettes](https://stephenslab.github.io/fastTopics/articles).
+This vignette is only intended to introduce the basic fastTopics interface for Seurat objects—for background and guidance on analysis of single-cell RNA-seq data using a topic model, please see the [fastTopics vignettes](https://stephenslab.github.io/fastTopics/articles).

 If you find the **fastTopics** package useful for your work, please